< Back

 Sassetta

-Stefano di Giovanni, usually called Sassetta, although there is no evidence that this appellation was used before the eighteenth century.
+Stefano di Giovanni di Consolo, usually called Sassetta, although there is no evidence that this appellation was used before the eighteenth century.
 He was once identified with a Stefano di Giovanni who was baptised in Siena on 31 December 1392, but his date of birth is now usually put around 1400.
-His father, Giovanni di Consalvo, was a native of Cortona, but Sassetta is likely to have received his artistic training in Siena, where his father worked as a cook and doorman at the Palazzo della Signoria.
+His father, Giovanni di Consolo, was a native of Cortona, but Sassetta is likely to have received his artistic training in Siena, where his father worked as a cook and doorman at the Palazzo della Signoria.
 His first documented work is an altarpiece commissioned in 1423 by the Arte della Lana (Wool Guild) of Siena, some panels of which survive in the Siena gallery and elsewhere.
 His major work is an altarpiece painted in 1439-44 for San Francesco in Sansepolcro, and now dispersed.
 He died in April 1450 of pneumonia contracted while working on the Porta Romana at Siena.

 Like other early fifteenth-century Sienese painters, Sassetta harked back to the great Sienese painters of the previous century, particularly the Lorenzetti.
 But he was aware of trends in International Gothic (Gentile da Fabriano visited Siena in 1425) and the technical achievements of his Florentine contemporaries.
 He did not restrict himself to gold or ornamental backgrounds, but used landscape and complicated architectural settings.
 His figures are slender, with distinctive pinched features and button eyes.
 His narrative pictures have a gentle, mystical, dream-like quality.
 As well as the so-called ‘Osservanza Master’, his followers included the prolific Sano di Pietro (1405-81), whose output was probably greater than that of any other Sienese painter, and the more shadowy Pietro di Giovanni Ambrosi or d’Ambrogio (1409/10-48), many of whose works were once ascribed to Sassetta.